 Gestational diabetes is a disease condition in which women develop diabetes mellitus (high blood sugar level) at the time of pregnancy.
 About 2-4 % of pregnant women suffer from gestational diabetes.
 Gestational diabetes mellitus is a common medical complication that occurs with pregnancy.

-Every woman has some degree of changes in blood glucose levels as a result of change of hormones during pregnancy.
+Every woman has some degree of changes in blood glucose levels as a result of a change in hormones during pregnancy.

-At the time of pregnancy placenta plays a very important role in formation of hormones required for shifting of nutrients from the mother to the developing fetus.
+At the time of pregnancy, placenta plays a very important role in the formation of hormones required for shifting of nutrients from the mother to the developing fetus.
 Some hormones of placenta help in preventing the mother from developing low blood sugar.
 They resist the action of insulin.

 But over the course of pregnancy, these hormones keep on increasing impaired glucose intolerance.
 On trying to reduce blood sugar levels, the body starts making more insulin.

-Pancreas of mother starts producing more insulin to decrease the effect of pregnancy hormones on blood sugar levels.
-In cases where pancreas is unable to produce enough insulin blood sugar levels raise which results in gestational diabetes.
+The pancreas of mother starts producing more insulin to decrease the effect of pregnancy hormones on blood sugar levels.
+In cases where the pancreas is unable to produce enough insulin blood, sugar levels rise which results in gestational diabetes.